-Absolutely no cost or obligation, no credit card needed.
-From May 23rd to May 27th.
+Absolutely no cost or obligation.
+No credit card needed.
 No Photos, Skip to Mail, or Secure Call.

 Arbitration is an alternative dispute resolution process where complaints are resolved by a neutral arbitrator.
 Arbitration is typically a faster, more informal and more efficient manner of dispute resolution compared with court proceedings.
 The following are the procedures that will apply to resolution of all Disputes under the Agreement.

 The arbitration of the Dispute will be administered by the American Arbitration Association ("AAA") or, in the event the AAA declines or is unable to administer the arbitration, by an arbitration forum or arbitrator that you and eHarmony mutually agree upon.

 If, after making a reasonable effort, you and eHarmony are unable to agree upon an arbitration forum or arbitrator, the AAA or a court having proper jurisdiction will appoint an arbitration forum or arbitrator.
 The arbitration will be conducted in accordance with the AAA's Commercial Arbitration Rules ("Commercial Rules") and, when deemed appropriate by the arbitration forum or arbitrator, the AAA's Supplementary Procedures for Consumer-Related Disputes ("Consumer Procedures"), or the appropriate rules of any alternative arbitration forum selected by you and eHarmony or appointed by a court.
 The procedures set forth below will supercede any conflicting provision in the rules applied to Disputes.
 The AAA rules are available from the AAA, which can be contacted by mail at 1633 Broadway, Floor 10, New York, New York 10019, by telephone at (800) 778-7879, or through its website at www.adr.org.